 The Birthright AFRICA experience is life-changing.
 Please see our powerful 2017 Program Recap Video below for a better understanding of the Birthright AFRICA vision, mission, and programmatic approach.

-The Birthright AFRICA programs that are implemented and operated by our Education Partners (high schools, colleges, and community-based organizations) cost $4,000 per Scholar for local, national, and global exploration.
+The Birthright AFRICA programs that are implemented and operated by our Education Partners (high schools, colleges, and community-based organizations) cost $5,000 per Scholar for local, national, and global exploration.
 This covers the cost of Facilitators at a ratio of 5 Scholars to 1 Facilitator.
 For example, a group of 10 Scholars would require 2 Facilitators whose costs are covered.
 We require a minimum of 10 and maximum of 16 scholars per trip.
-Education Partners sponsor at least 50% of the cost of their Birthright program and can seek up to 50% match from Birthright AFRICA.
-To learn more, please see our powerful 2017 Program Recap Video for a better understanding of the Birthright AFRICA vision, mission, and programmatic approach.

 Potential Education Partners – high schools, colleges, and community-based organizations can apply to have a Birthright program approved under Birthright AFRICA’s collaborative partnership program model.